 Centro del Obrera Fronterizo - El Paso, TX ($110,065)

 The Chamizal neighborhood, also known as South Central El Paso, is one of the poorest urban areas in the nation (The Enduring Challenge of Concentrated Poverty in America, 2008).
-Almost 60% of the area’s residents live below the poverty line, about 56% of them women.
+Almost 60 percent of the area’s residents live below the poverty line, about 56 percent of them women.
 The median income is $11,362, and almost one in five residents of the Chamizal neighborhood is unemployed.
 La Mujer Obrera will leverage its community-operated Mexican marketplace, Mercado Mayapán, to increase access to fresh, affordable foods; administer a culturally relevant nutrition education campaign for food service workers and families; and, increase coordination among organizations with a stake in the local food system through improved referrals and the establishment of a Food Policy Council.
 Specifically, La Mujer Obrera will:

-- Increase access to fresh produce by:
+- increase access to fresh produce by:

 a.
 Engaging with local farmers to increase produce items at Mercado Mayapán.

 b.
 Addressing transportation barriers through neighborhood mobile markets.

 - increase Latino youth, single-parent families, and seniors’ nutrition knowledge and food preparation self-efficacy by:

 a.
 Offering culturally appropriate nutrition education that builds on the assets of the traditional Mesoamerican diet.

 b.
 Conducting nutrition education by leveraging existing community events at Mercado Mayapán.